Samarth-Mittal/graph-operations/README.md

-# graph-operations
+# graph-utility
-This small project is for performing operations on graph, traversal (both BFS and DFS), and searching a path between two nodes.
+The graph utility is used to create a generic graph, perform traversal (both BFS and DFS) and search a path between two nodes, and modify the graph.
 # language
 Java